MILLER LAW, LLC (503) 347-8417, (503) 644-1965, or (541) 215-7920

 The insurer must pay for medical conditions accepted in your claim, and will not pay for conditions not accepted.
 So, it is important to make sure you know all your accepted conditions, and make sure all diagnosed conditions are accepted.
 Miller Law reviews your file and fights to make sure conditions related to your work become part of your claim, so you get the appropriate treatment you need.

 It is important to immediately notify your employer of your Oregon workers’ compensation injury.
 If you do not report your work injury within 90 days, you could lose your rights to file a claim.
 Your employer should provide you an 801 Form, which you both complete to start an Oregon workers’ compensation claim.
+Below is a video showing you how to complete an 801 Form.

 You can also file an Oregon workers’ compensation claim through your medical provider by telling them that your condition occurred at work.
 The provider should assist you in the correct paperwork to file a claim (827 Form).